-The Sub-Fund does not currently make any minimum commitments to align its activities with the Taxonomy Regulation.
-Accordingly, the minimum investment percentage aligned with the EU Taxonomy to which the Sub-Fund commits is 0%.
+The Fund currently has no minimum commitment to align its activities with the Taxonomy Regulation.
+Accordingly, the minimum investment percentage aligned with the Taxonomy to which the Fund commits is 0%.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?
+• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?